 The lease buyout company agent is suggesting that my site is at risk of termination.
 Why would they be offering to buy it if it was?

 There are three primary reasons.

 First, the lease buyout companies buy thousands of leases and can therefore divest the risk of termination across the portfolio.
 In that regard, diversity of leases is good for them.
 The more diverse the portfolio is (in types of leases and which carriers), the better for the buyout company because it is harder for any single event to cause the termination of a large number of leases.

 Second, lease buyout companies don’t really care about the long term risk because they will attempt to bundle and sell the leases within a few years.
 Thus, their only concern is that they can assemble a portfolio that doesn’t have the appearance that it will be subject to higher than expected terminations.

 Third, they don’t truly believe that the leases will be terminated.
 However, we have found that less-skilled salespeople often try to scare landowners instead of emphasizing the positive aspects of selling the lease.

 I have been offered a lease buyout, but instead of one lump sum, the lease buyout company is offering payments over a number of years.
 Should I consider this?

-The answer is that it depends upon the actual offer and your financial situation.
-There can be tax related reasons why you would prefer to take ordinary income because you have a loss against which the sale proceeds can be applied.
-You may not want to receive all the income in one sum.
-Furthermore, in some cases, the paid over time offers are higher than the lump sum offer even when one accounts for the net present value/time value of money.
-Generally speaking, though, we are opposed to situations where the payments are made over more than a few years.
-In those situations, you are essentially betting that the company buying the lease will still be there for that amount of time and that they will have the money to pay off their commitment.
-That isn’t necessarily a good bet.
+The answer depends upon the actual offer and your financial situation.
+There can be tax-related reasons why you would prefer to take ordinary income because you have a loss against which the sale proceeds can be applied.
+You may not want to receive all the income in one lump sum.
+In some cases, the paid-over-time offers are higher than the lump sum offer even when one accounts for the net present value/time value of money.
+Generally speaking though, we are opposed to situations where the payments are made over more than a few years.
+In those situations you are essentially betting that the company which buys the lease will still be there for that amount of time and that they will have the money to pay off their commitment.
+It isn’t necessarily a good bet.